From new shoes to stretches, there are many ways to help relieve the pain that comes from shin splints

 Shin splints treatment with RICE

-You can treat shin splints at home using RICE.
+Dr. Jeffrey Johnston, Mercy Health Orthopedic Surgeon and Team Physician for Ursuline High School, recommends the RICE technique for treating shin splints at home.
 That means “rest, ice, compression and elevation” of your leg.
 After icing your shin for 10 minutes at a time, wrap it in a towel to keep it stable.
 Then, elevate it to rest.
 Reduce shin splint inflammation with over-the-counter pain relievers, such as aspirin, ibuprofen or naproxen.

 Pain in your lower leg could also mean you have a stress fracture, which is a small crack in the bone that a doctor should diagnose.
 If rest, icing and pain relievers don’t help your shin splints symptoms, visit Mercy.com to make an appointment with a primary care physician or specialist.